 International markets present a huge opportunity

-Costco has expanded in Canada and in the UK.
-Nonetheless Costco still has the big opportunity to expand in the Asian and Australian markets, where it has a limited presence.
+Costco has expanded in Canada and in the U.K. It still has the big opportunity to expand in the Asian and Australian markets, where it has a limited presence.
 Costco has the capability to operate about 100 stores in Taiwan, Korea and Japan combined and about 20 stores in Australia.
 It currently has 41 stores in Taiwan, Korea and Japan combined and 6 stores in Australia.
 This clearly indicates the expansion opportunity in these selected countries.
 China and India could be potentially huge markets for future expansion.
 Other big retailers like Wal-Mart have expressed interest in these markets and are exploring various opportunities to grab the share of the growing retail market in these two economies.

 Unique business proposition likely to be received positively in newer markets

 Warehouse clubs like Costco present unique opportunities for regular and bulk buyers to save money by buying merchandise discounted at higher rates compared to other retailers.
 This business model has enabled Costco to thrive despite the weakening economy and is likely to boost sales in developing markets where consumers and businesses are even more cost conscious.

 Costco has seen tremendous growth in its e-commerce revenues in the recent past.
 Like other retail chains in the U.S. market, Costco also relies on its store sales for a bulk of its revenues.
 The retailer earns just 3% of its overall revenues through e-commerce sales.
 However, this share is likely to go up in the future as the company is deploying several initiatives to develop its web and omni-channel platform.